KyleMardell/vinventory/TESTING.md

 Testing in development was done using the terminal in the IDE, Visual Studio Code.
 When developing the VinVentory app, I referenced the flowcharts I had created, and used the 'print' function to track the flow of data throughout each process.
 I would manually test each function or menu option with correct and incorrect inputs multiple times once I though the function to be complete.
 Once I was confident a function was operating correctly, I removed the print statements used to track variables, inputs and outputs.

-The site was deployed to Heroku after the main bulk of development was complete and due to the Heroku terminal width limits i had to remove some information, to better display tables in screen.
+The site was deployed to Heroku after the main bulk of development was complete and due to the Heroku terminal width limits I had to remove some information, to better display tables in screen.
 Once I had made the necessary changes for Heroku deployment, I tested all functions with correct, incorrect and edge case values.

 ![VinVentory Responsive Image](/media/images/screenshots/responsive.png)